-Awards will be made in the form of grants or cooperative agreements.
-The award project and budget period for all grants must be a minimum of one year and maximum of three years.
+Award information.
 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.
 It is anticipated that any awards that may be made under this solicitation should be awarded no later than September 30, 2007.